Islamic fundamentalism in Iran: Viewpoints

-In contrast to neo-principalists, principalists accept the ideas of democracy and UDHR.
+In contrast to neo-principlists, principlists accept the ideas of democracy and UDHR.
 During his lifetime, Khomeini expressed support for UDHR; in Sahifeh Nour (Vol.2 Page 242), he states: "We would like to act according to the Universal Declaration of Human Rights.
 We would like to be free.
 We would like independence."
 However, Iran adopted an "alternative" human rights declaration, the Cairo Declaration on Human Rights in Islam, in 1990 (one year after Khomeini's death).

-Multiple thinkers consider the practice of Islamic criminal punishment such as stoning.
-Ayatollah Gholamreza Rezvani states that the Q'uran sanctions stoning unequivocally and that since it is the word of God, it must be followed as if Rezvani was tasked by God to carry forward this message.
-This is in contrast to the principalist view.
-In December 2002, Hashemi Shahroudi, the principalist Head of Judiciary ordered a ban on stoning.